sinbad/UEScripts/doc/PluginPackage.md

 you only include approved files.
 The `ue-plugin-package.ps1` script is here to make that job easier.

-> Note: unless you use the `-keepversion`, the script will update your .uplugin
+> **Note:** This script will update your .uplugin file to record the new version number,
+> and manipulate EngineVersion for each build.
+Its state will be restored afterwards
-> file to record the new version number and potentially set Installed=true.
+> (apart from the version number).
+>
-> Unfortunately the first time, this will probably mess with indents.
+> Unfortunately the first time, this will probably mess with indenting because
+> of a difference of opinion between JSON libraries.
+But it's harmless.

 ```sh
 Usage: